JCON3DEV/brandingUpdate/README.md

 | **Adobe Experience Platform Launch {verb} ...**  | Adobe Experience Platform {verb} | "Launch" is not always necessary and can be omitted.
 When the sentence refers to Launch as a service it can often be replaced by referring to Platform. | **Adobe Experience Platform Launch provides** a unified catalog where users can view tag extensions that are available for installation. | **Adobe Experience Platform provides** a unified catalog where users can view tag extensions that are available for installation. |
 | **An edge extension in Launch** | an edge extension OR a tag extension in an edge property  | An edge extension is not to be confused with an edge configuration.
 Using "an edge extension" is fine for general use.
 This example only applies if more context is required.  | Learn how to define an action-type library module for an **edge extension in Adobe Experience Platform Launch.** | Learn how to define an action-type library module for **a tag extension in an edge property**.  |

 The following table provides an example of event forwarding branding guidelines.
-It is handled in the same way as tags in that it is a suite of technologies and not a Branded service.
+It is handled in the same way as tags in that it is a suite of technologies and not a branded service.
 It is referred to in lower case.

 | Original Term  |Updated Term | Explanation  |Previous Example Sentence  | Current Branded Use |
 |---|---|---|---|---|